Subscribe Here!

 Picture of Anita Gajula

-As we all know, COVID brought many changes to 2020, including the admissions process.
-Many students were not able to take the long-required SAT and ACT tests due to health concerns.
-Testing sites had to change all their practices to accommodate new social distancing regulations and try to find proctors at schools where staff were no longer working in the buildings.
-Many staff, students, and parents felt uncomfortable being in closed rooms with others for fear of contracting or giving COVID-19 to others.
-Districts heavily restricted access to school buildings.
-This resulted in the closing of test sites and cancellation of many tests.
-Colleges were under pressure to adopt their test-optional policies given that many students could not take a test.
+In 2020, testing sites had to change all their practices to accommodate new social distancing regulations and try to find proctors at schools where staff were no longer working in the buildings.
+Many staff, students, and parents felt uncomfortable being in closed rooms with others for fear of falling ill.
+This resulted in the closure of test sites, with colleges under pressure to adopt test-optional policies.

 Related: Test Optional (And What the Heck it All Means)